 For the features of Python that are implemented by MicroPython, there are sometimes differences in their behaviour compared to standard Python.
 The operations listed in the sections below produce conflicting results in MicroPython when compared to standard Python.

 - Core language

-- f-strings don’t support concatenation with adjacent literals if the adjacent literals contain braces
+- f-strings don’t support concatenation with adjacent literals if the adjacent literals contain braces or are f-strings

 - Raw f-strings are not supported

 - f-strings don’t support the !r, !s, and !a conversions

 - Special method __del__ not implemented for user-defined classes

 - Method Resolution Order (MRO) is not compliant with CPython